-As the first signs of spring are in the air, it’s time to think about the next celebration on the calendar – Mother’s Day.
+As the first signs of spring are in the air, today we think about the next celebration on the calendar – Mother’s Day.

 For some, it’s a chance to spoil their mums, drop off some flowers or, if they’re in your bubble, a family meal or just some time off from the chores.
 For others who have lost their mums, it can be a bittersweet day tinged with memories.